Burgundy: Profoundly French

 Rick: So you don't name the wine by the grape?

 Rick: So tasting is different than drinking?

-Colette: and then you finally deserve to put it in your mouth it's been such a long time you've been waiting.
-And when it's in your mouth, because you are tasting, not drinking, you will chew the wine.
-You do it like this....
-And you spit out because your stomach does not taste.
-Once you have spat out, you exhale through the nose, because the zone behind your nose and back of the throat is so sensitive to the aromas.
-You keep the finish of the wine, you keep the bouquet of the wine much longer in the mouth and your head.
+Colette: And then you finally deserve to put that in your mouth after such a long time you've been waiting.
+And when it's in your mouth, because you are tasting and not drinking, you will chew the wine.
+You chew it.
+You do it like this…and you spit out because your stomach does not taste.
+But what is important is that once you have spit it out, you exhale through the nose like that, because the zone which is here behind your back nose and your back throat is so sensitive to the aromas that you keep the finish of the wine, you keep the bouquet of the wine much longer in the mouth and in your head.

-Rick: So even it chose to swallow rather than spit, you can still enjoy a good finish?
+Rick: So even if you chose to swallow rather than spit, you can still enjoy a good finish?

 Colette: Just exactly the same.

 The culture of Burgundy has deep historic roots.
 Within an hour's drive are powerful sites illustrating how the region was for centuries the spiritual heart of France.